AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 The elevator stopped and I rushed out before the goons.
 I sighed as I waited for them to come out of the elevator.
 They glared at me like I was some sort of aberration.
 And I guess I was.
 I was a weirdo here and I was okay with that.
 The stepped in front of me again and I followed them into a lavious room that was more home than it was office.
 Some Venatori were pretentious.

 Scarlet was sitting on a plush red couch lined with gold filigree and drinking a dark red wine probably from a crystal fluted glass more expensive than my entire dinnerware set.
 She was wearing a black dress in four inch stiletto heels in patent leather.
 Dorian would know the brand I'm sure.
-Her blond hair was short and gelled back
+Her blond hair was short and gelled back, her lips were painted red and her lashes were long and thick and completely fake.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MjYxMzE0OCwtMzE3MjQzODY0LC0xOD
+eyJoaXN0b3J5IjpbLTIwOTkxMDUwMSwtOTkyNjEzMTQ4LC0zMT
-UwMTM3NDc3LC0xNTkzOTYyMTg2LC0xOTE3MTE1MzQxLDEzMzUx
+cyNDM4NjQsLTE4NTAxMzc0NzcsLTE1OTM5NjIxODYsLTE5MTcx
-MDk1MjYsMTU4OTQ2NzE5NiwtMTQxNTUzMTMyNiwxODI5ODY0Mz
+MTUzNDEsMTMzNTEwOTUyNiwxNTg5NDY3MTk2LC0xNDE1NTMxMz
-AxLDE5NDA0MTg0LC03OTE1MjQ0MzIsLTE1NTk1NDQwMzEsLTI2
+I2LDE4Mjk4NjQzMDEsMTk0MDQxODQsLTc5MTUyNDQzMiwtMTU1
-MDE0Nzg5MCwxODMxMjQ1MjUwLDIwODk1NDc5NjcsLTE5MTk5OT
+OTU0NDAzMSwtMjYwMTQ3ODkwLDE4MzEyNDUyNTAsMjA4OTU0Nz
-M1MjMsLTE0NjI4NTY3MzYsLTc5NzU2ODA3MCwtODI5OTU5Mjc3
+k2NywtMTkxOTk5MzUyMywtMTQ2Mjg1NjczNiwtNzk3NTY4MDcw
-XX0=
+LC04Mjk5NTkyNzddfQ==
 -->